 Active lifestyles and clear aligner treatment

-- Minimise the risk of accidents.
+- Minimise the risk of accidents while undergoing orthodontic treatments.

 We’ve compiled an article all about sports and aligners, so you’ve got the right guidance to truly be a clear aligner champion.